TomBooth1/TomBooth1/README.md

 🤔 I'm Currently working on:

-- My Portfolio Site [Fire From The Booth](https://github.com/Plume93/fire-from-the-booth) (Not Deployed) that I [designed myself](https://www.figma.com/file/zIBuCztelBzlQ9rHRsEil9/fire-from-the-booth) and am building in React.
+- My Portfolio Site [Fire From The Booth](https://firefromthebooth.netlify.app/) (Deployed) that I [designed myself](https://www.figma.com/file/zIBuCztelBzlQ9rHRsEil9/fire-from-the-booth) and am building in React next steps are to get the responsve design all tight and looking right.

-- An API Based react app called [Make Your Mon](https://github.com/Plume93/make-your-mon) (Not Deployed) that will enable you to make your own Pokemon.
+- an Ecommerce website for a potter from scratch using NextJS - mainly to test my knowledge and abilities to create a checkout and basket feature aswell as getting familiar with the paypal API.
+The repo is provate but will post the deploy link as soon as it isnt awful :).

 😄 Recently Finished Projects: